 Overview

-This subclause defines the procedures for establishing a PTKSA and the corresponding shared keys between an EDPKE capable STA and AP(for non-MLO) as well as between EDPKE capable non-AP MLD and AP MLD (for MLO).
+This subclause defines the procedures for establishing a PTKSA and the corresponding shared keys between an EDPKE capable STA and an EDPKE(#723) AP (#722)(for non-MLO) as well as between an(#723) EDPKE capable non-AP MLD and an EDPKE capable(#723) AP MLD (for MLO).
 The same procedures as specified in 12.12.3.1 (Overview) are used with the following differences:

 The three Authentication frames have the Authentication Algorithm Number field set to 9 (EDPKE Authentication).

-EDPKE AKMP is used instead of PASN AKMP.
+The EDPKE AKMP is used instead of the PASN AKMP.(#724)

 The RSNE indicates EDPKE instead of PASN.